-- Objective-To future-proof employees by upskilling them to be competent in future roles and enhance productivity - What it does-Places all employees in a mass upskilling programme that includes digital and Agile skills as well as soft skills of the future.
-Selected employees also undergo a process of redeployment for better exposure - Why FORWARD?-To respond to factors that are shaping the future workforce, such as fintech innovation, regulatory reforms, regional and international integration and shifts in consumer demographics and preferences - How FORWARD helps-Enhances employees' skills and prepares them to fulfil future workforce needs.
-The programme has a positive impact on employees with more than 2,000 employees having been trained - The initiatives are the Essential Soft Skills Learning Series, Digital Learning Series and Agile Learning Series
+• Objective-To future-proof employees by upskilling them to be competent in future roles and enhance productivity

+- What it does-Places all employees in a mass upskilling programme that includes digital and Agile skills as well as soft skills of the future.
+Selected employees also undergo a process of redeployment - Why FORWARD?-To respond to factors that are shaping the future workforce, such as fintech innovation, regulatory reforms, regional and international integration and shifts in consumer demographics and preferences - How FORWARD helps-Enhances employees' skills and prepares them to fulfil future workforce needs.
+The programme has a positive impact on employees with more than 2,000 employees - The initiatives are the Essential Soft Skills Learning Series, Digital Learning Series and Agile Learning